 Trading Teeth For Treasure During The Pandemic

-Around the globe, the pandemic helped make 2020 one the most challenging years ever for dentists.
+Around the globe, the pandemic helped make 2020 one of the most challenging years ever for dentists.
 The Dental Tribune reported most dental offices around the world closed their doors in March.
 While most eventually reopened, the impact on dental practices and suppliers was significant.
 Many adopted cost-cutting measures.

 The Tooth Fairy did not suffer the same fate.